takano32/stone/README.en.txt

 1. Stone supports Win32.
 	Formerly, UNIX machines are used as firewalls, but recently WindowsNT machines are used, too.
-You can easily run Stone on WindowsNT and Windows95.
+You can easily run stone on WindowsNT and Windows95.
 Of course, available on Linux, FreeBSD, BSD/OS, SunOS, Solaris, HP-UX and so on.